VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/voice sets README.txt

 sound set:
-"condition" (object): the perk which condition functions evaluate if this sound can play "expression" (string): the expression set to play while playing the sound (optional) (see expressions README) "sound": (object): the sound descriptor to play (see form) "moanIntervalOverride" (float): overrides the moan interval from the players MCM (optional)
+"condition" (object): the perk which condition functions evaluate if this sound can play
+	if left empty this sound set will always play "expression" (string): the expression set to play while playing the sound (optional) (see expressions README) "sound": (object): the sound descriptor to play (see form) "moanIntervalOverride" (float): overrides the moan interval from the players MCM (optional)